meet6949/Mathematics/Maths - Practicle Exam/README.md

 <tr>
 <td>

-You are a **data analyst at an e-commerce platform**.
-Armed with 220 real transaction records from January 2023, your mission is to use the power of **statistical distributions** to understand customer purchase behaviour — and *locate the spread* behind every rupee transacted.
+You are a **data analyst examining real student exam records**.
+Armed with score data across Math, Science, and English subjects, your mission is to use the power of **statistics and linear algebra** to understand student performance — and *uncover the patterns* behind every mark scored.

 **The data covers:**
-- 🆔 Transaction & Customer IDs
-- 💰 Transaction amounts (₹)
-- 📅 Transaction dates (Jan 2023)
-- 🗺️ Region — North, South, East, West
+- 📐 Math, Science & English exam scores
+- ⏱️ Hours studied per student
-- ✅ Transaction status — Success / Fail
+- ✅ Pass / Fail classification
-- 🔢 Weekly transaction count per customer

-**The goal:** Fit the right distributions, test them, and derive *probability-based business decisions*.
+**The goal:** Compute measures of central tendency, fit distributions, apply probability, and use vector algebra to draw *data-driven insights* about student performance.

 </td>
 <td>

 ```
-📦 220 Transaction Records
+📦 Student Score Records
          │
          ▼
-🔍 Exploratory Analysis
+📊 Central Tendency & Dispersion
          │
          ▼
-📐 Distribution Fitting
+🎲 Probability Analysis
          │
          ▼
-📈 Statistical Inference
+📈 Distribution & Visualization
          │
          ▼
+🔢 Linear Algebra (Vectors)
+         │
+         ▼
-✅ Business Insights
+✅ Key Insights
 ```

 </td>